 You can check out my sales page for Reach Your Readers here – the course isn’t open anymore but you can see how I styled it.
 Teachable also lets you have a “school” where all your courses show up, this is my home page/school, and also lets you bundle courses together into a package, which increases value.

 When I started, Teachable cost $39 for a mid-level option that took 5% of sales, or $99 for a professional option that took zero percent up to $5000, and then it jumped up to 10%.
 I complained on the Facebook group that this made no sense and only penalized big earners, some people agreed with me, and they’ve since fixed it so the professional level doesn’t take such a big cut.
 Pretty sure it’s about 2% now…

 However I didn’t set up a custom payment gateway correctly so even at the professional level, I paid about 5%, which was almost $1000 of my earnings.

 There are ways around the fees – you could host all the videos on your own platform and set up password protection, but for the user experience and the organizational features, as well as the school/course pages, I think Teachable is a good system and worth the money.
-(If you’re interested in Teachable, make sure you check out the Black Friday Deal they’re offering).

-How to launch and market
+How to launch and market your online course

 I had a big advantage in that I’ve built an email list to 25K over 5 years by blogging and giving away free resources (design templates).
 But there are plenty of ways to grow a list quickly or launch a course with no platform.
 And actually my list isn’t super engaged.
 If I was starting over I would have built a list with one big giveaway and lots of targeted ads.